Qumulo/docs/qumulo-alerts-guide/configuring-notifications/quota-notifications-to-administrators.md

 ## To Configure Quota Notifications with a Single Threshold
-Use the `./alerts quota_add` command and specify the quota path.
+Run the `./alerts quota_add` command and specify the quota path.
 The following example specifies the error threshold and attaches the quota to the fully qualified domain name (FQDN) of a Qumulo cluster.

 ```bash
 ./alerts quota_add \